Looking after your Christmas tree

 3. Stand up tall

-Use a special stand, available from all our centres, and pot the tree with the trunk immersed in water.
+Use a special stand, which can be bought from some of our centres, and pot the tree with the trunk immersed in water.
 Do not use sand or soil, because this will stop water being absorbed.

 4. Stay cool!

 Put your Christmas tree in the coolest part of the room, ideally next to a window.
-If possible, keep away from radiators - the trees are naturally cold-resistant, and relocating them indoors in too warm a space might dry your tree out.
+If possible, keep away from radiators - the trees are naturally cold-resistant so relocating them indoors to too warm a space might dry your tree out.

 5. Water daily